dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Tools.md

 			- Forms somewhat of a baseline
 			- (do you want to accept ICMP or not?)
 				- -sn ip_netaddr.+1-254 for example
-	- **-p0- asks Nmap to scan every possible TCP port**, -v asks Nmap to be verbose about it, -A enables aggressive tests such as remote OS detection, service/version detection, and the Nmap Scripting Engine (NSE).
+	- **-p- asks Nmap to scan every possible TCP port**, -v asks Nmap to be verbose about it, -A enables aggressive tests such as remote OS detection, service/version detection, and the Nmap Scripting Engine (NSE).
 Finally, -T4 enables a more aggressive timing policy to speed up the scan. (nmap.org)
 	- https://www.stationx.net/nmap-cheat-sheet/
 	- -open : Only show open (or possibly open) ports
 	- example: nmap -open -p- -T5 *ip_address/hostname*